onuruci/hardhat-superchain-deploy/CO_OWNERSHIP_LICENSE_AGREEMENT.md

 - Any revenue, profit, or financial gain derived from the Repository or its products shall be equally split between the co-owners.
 - All financial transactions and distributions shall be transparent and documented.
-- Any revenue or gains derived from the repository prior to the date of this agreement will be treated as part of the equal revenue-sharing provisions unless otherwise mutually agreed in writing.
+- Any revenue or gains derived from the repository prior to the date of this agreement will be treated as part of the equal revenue-sharing provisions.

 ## 13. Force Majeure